 One of the key reasons the university team went to companies individually to query their sustainability practices was that New Zealand companies do not produce sustainability reports, lagging behind the international trend.
-Dr Collins says that 80% of Japanese companies produce some type of sustainability report, in the UK 71% - “but in NZ we found that only 11% of companies report.”
+Dr. Collins says that 80% of Japanese companies produce some type of sustainability report, and in the UK 71% - “but in NZ we found that only 11% of companies report.”

-They conducted focus groups, interviews and surveyed 519 businesses.
+They conducted focus groups, and interviews and surveyed 519 businesses.
 Overall they found that businesses are undertaking more sustainable practices, and not because of any pressure to do so.

 The report showed that overall, businesses have adopted more sustainable practices because managers personally see it as the ‘right’ thing to do.
-Recycling was the most common environmental practice (70%), and paper the most commonly recycled material.
+Recycling was the most common environmental practice (70%), and paper was the most commonly recycled material.

 However, many participants talked about frustrations and barriers with recycling and wanted to be able to do more.
-These included workers putting items in wrong bins, and the difficulty of finding an affordable recycling service.
+These included workers putting items in the wrong bins, and the difficulty of finding an affordable recycling service.

 Other businesses were having difficulty just getting paper sorted.
 One focus group participant described the problem of several small businesses sharing the same building but being unable to leverage their cumulative size to institute effective recycling.
 “If there was an accessible service for which we could pay a modest fee, we would pay.
 I’m sure the other businesses in the building have the same set of values as we have, just from my conversations with them about paper recycling.
 But no single one of us has been able to organise something that would work for all of us.”